Getting to & from the route

 Public Transport

-Perhaps the most convenient option is to arrive by public transport.
-Milngavie is well served by regular train services from Glasgow and it’s simple enough to take the train back from Fort William to Milngavie or Glasgow.
-There are also stations along the way at Ardlui, Crianlarich, Tyndrum and Bridge of Orchy if you plan to complete sections rather than the full route in one journey.
+There are several options for arriving at your West Highland Way starting point by public transport.
+Milngavie is well served by regular train services from Glasgow and it’s simple enough to take the train from Fort William to Glasgow.
+There are stations along the way at Ardlui, Crianlarich, Tyndrum and Bridge of Orchy if you plan to complete sections rather than the full route in one journey.

 By Car

-From Glasgow the A81 goes direct to Milngavie and can be picked to the north of the city centre.
+From Glasgow city centre, the A81 goes north direct to Milngavie.
 For satnav purposes the post code for Milngavie train station is G62 8PG.

 No dedicated car park exists at either end of the walk.
-There is free parking outside Milngavie railway station with CCTV coverage or you can park outside the police station.
+There is parking outside Milngavie railway station with CCTV coverage (currently free but could be busy at peak times) or you can park outside the police station.
 You should inform the police of your intentions and give them your registration number and emergency contact number.

-Some B&B/Hotel establishments in Milngavie and Fort William may allow you to leave your vehicle, possibly for a fee.
+Some B&B/Hotels in Milngavie and Fort William may allow you to leave your vehicle, but there may be a fee (or donation to charity).
 Please make these arrangements in advance directly with the establishment.

 Waterbus